Lower Bounds for Learning Quantum States with Single-Copy Measurements: Introduction

 We present new arguments showing there is a broad class of algorithms, including the ones described above, for which adaptivity \textit{makes no difference} to the worst-case sample complexity of learning a quantum state.
 Specifically, we prove a lower bound of~$\Omega(d^3/\eps^2)$ for the sample complexity of any single-copy, adaptive tomography algorithm which uses measurements chosen from a fixed set of up to $\exp(O(d))$ measurements.
 This encompasses measurement strategies which are efficiently implementable, i.e., the measurements may be performed using (uniformly generated) circuits of size polynomial in $\log d$ over some finite universal gate-set.
 We also show using the Solovay-Kitaev Theorem that, up to a factor of roughly $\log\log d + \log(1/\eps)$, the same bound applies to all measurement strategies which are efficiently implementable using circuits on possibly infinite universal gate-sets.
 The bounds entail that either {(i)} adaptivity does not give any advantage over non-adaptive measurements for single-copy tomography, or {(ii)} any adaptive algorithm using~$o(d^3/\eps^2)$ samples necessarily uses measurements with super-polynomial-size circuits.
 We summarize lower bounds for single-copy tomography in comparison to previous work in Table~\ref{tab:tomog_bounds_summary}, in the full-rank case.
 In the final column, by ``efficient" we mean efficiently implementable, as defined above.

-We also obtain lower bounds of the above kind for computing classical shadows~\cite{Huang2020} and for shadow tomography~\cite{Aaronson_2019}.
+We also obtain lower bounds of the above kind for computing classical shadows~\cite{Huang2020} and for shadow tomography~\cite{Aaronson2020shadow}.
 In these tasks, one is interested in estimating the expectations of some collection of observables, and they have practical applications ranging from entanglement verification to near-term proposals of variational quantum algorithms~\cite{Huang2020,struchalin_2021}.
 We show that any procedure for $\eps$-accurate shadow tomography of $M$ observables using efficiently implementable single-copy measurements requires $\Omega(d\log(M)/\eps^2)$ samples of the unknown $d$-dimensional quantum state.
-Recently, Ref.~\cite{CCHL21-single-copy-measurements} almost fully resolved the sample complexity of shadow tomography in the more general case where the learner can implement arbitrary single-copy measurements.
+Recently, building upon techniques developed in {Ref.~\cite{Aharonov2022}}, Ref.~\cite{CCHL21-single-copy-measurements} almost fully resolved the sample complexity of shadow tomography in the more general case where the learner can implement arbitrary single-copy measurements.
 They showed a lower bound of $\widetilde{\Omega}(\min\{M,d\}/\eps^2)$.
 This, while being more general than our result, is potentially exponentially looser in the setting of efficient measurements.
 In particular, even for $M$ a small constant, our lower bound is linear in the dimension of the state, whereas the more general lower bound has no dependence on the dimension at all.

+Besides classical shadows, it would be interesting to investigate whether our lower bound techniques may be relevant in other settings, e.g., in identity testing with single-copy measurements, previously considered {in~\cite{yu2021sampleefficientidentity}}.
+We leave this as an interesting direction for future work.

-Finally, we present a simple procedure for shadow tomography using single-copy measurements that are efficiently implementable.
+Finally, we present a simple procedure for classical shadows using single-copy measurements that are efficiently implementable.
 The algorithm is optimal in this setting as well as in the case where the measurements are nonadaptive but otherwise arbitrary.
 The procedure is simpler than the one given in Ref.~\cite{Huang2020}.